 Certain material presented herein includes forward-looking statements intended to qualify for the safe harbor from liability established by the Private Securities Litigation Reform Act of 1995.
-These forward-looking statements include, but are not limited to, statements about our five-year plan, Company growth, including growth in revenue, cash flow and margins, backlog, business strategy, acquisition of SENTEL Corporation, contract opportunities, bids, awards and business pipeline, including the potential for winning the LOGCAP V CENTCOM award, outlook, objectives, plans, intentions or goals, and any discussion of future operating or financial performance.
+These forward-looking statements include, but are not limited to, statements about our five-year plan, Company growth, including growth in revenue, cash flow and margins, backlog, business strategy, acquisition of Advantor Systems Corporation and Advantor Systems LLC, contract opportunities, bids, awards and business pipeline, including the LOGCAP V CENTCOM and INDOPACOM awards and transition process, outlook, objectives, plans, intentions or goals, and any discussion of future operating or financial performance.
 These statements are based on the beliefs and assumptions of our management based on information currently available to management.
 Forward-looking statements are not guarantees of future performance and are subject to risks and uncertainties that could cause actual results to differ materially from the results contemplated by the forward-looking statements, our historical experience and our present expectations or projections.
-These risks and uncertainties include, but are not limited to, the risk factors set forth in Part I, Item 1A, "Risk Factors," and elsewhere in our 2018 Annual Report on Form 10-K. We undertake no obligation to update any forward-looking statements.
+These risks and uncertainties include, but are not limited to, the risk factors set forth in Part I, Item 1A, "Risk Factors," and elsewhere in our 2019 Annual Report on Form 10-K. We undertake no obligation to update any forward-looking statements.

-RESPECT - RESPONSIBILITY INTEGRITY
+INTEGRITY - RESPECT - RESPONSIBILITY